nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 `GroupNameContainsKeywordsPredicate` and `MemberOfGroupPredicate`.
 4. The `GroupFindCommand` instance is then returned to the `LogicManager`
-5. The `LogicManager` then executes the `GroupFindCommand` instance which filters the `UniqueGroupList` and `UniquePersonList` based on the group and person predicate
+5. The `LogicManager` then executes the `GroupFindCommand` instance which filters the `UniqueGroupList` and `UniquePersonList` based on the group and member predicate
 6. Execution of `GroupFindCommand` results in a `CommandResult` created and returned back to the `LogicManager`.

 ### \[Developed\] Editing a person